-- A prohibition on the use of soft commissions; - Restrictions on the types of goods and services that can be obtained through soft commission arrangements; - Making the use of soft commissions conditional on informed client consent; - Requiring fund managers to disclose the amounts of soft commission charged to a fund or portfolio, and the value of goods and services received in return; - Requiring fund managers to rebate the value of softed goods and services to client funds.
+- A prohibition on the use of soft commissions; - Restrictions on the types of goods and services that can be obtained through soft commission arrangements; - Making the use of soft commissions conditional on informed client consent; - Requiring fund operators to disclose the amounts of soft commissions charged to a fund or portfolio, and the value of goods and services received in return; - Requiring fund operators to rebate the value of softed goods and services to client funds.

-Where soft commissions are permitted, a fund manager's obligation to obtain best execution must not be compromised
+Where soft commissions are permitted, a fund operator's obligation to obtain best execution must not be compromised

-A fund manager must not derive any cash benefit for itself from soft commission or other commission-sharing arrangements.
+A fund operator must not derive any cash benefit for itself from soft commission or other commission-sharing arrangements.

 - 36. Transactions should always be executed in accordance with best execution principles.
-This implies that they be executed on market terms. - If they are not prohibited, hard commissions should not be a criteria when a management company chooses an intermediary.
-If they are permitted, the soft commissions should not be the sole or primary criteria when a management company chooses an intermediary.
-The current trend among regulators is to consider as an acceptable practice the fact that a management company chooses an intermediary that provides soft commissions as long as the broker can provide execution services that are equal to or better than other brokers. - Requirements to disclose information to the regulator may assist the regulator in evaluating whether best execution principles are complied with. - 37.
+This implies that they be executed on market terms. - If hard commissions are not prohibited, hard commissions should not be a criterion when a Fund operator chooses an intermediary.
+If soft commissions are permitted, the soft commissions should not be the sole or primary criteria when a Fund operator chooses an intermediary.
+The current trend among regulators is to consider as an acceptable practice the fact that a Fund operator chooses an intermediary that provides soft commissions as long as the broker can provide execution services that are equal to or better than other brokers. - Requirements to disclose information to the regulator may assist the regulator in evaluating whether best execution principles are complied with. - 37.
 If permitted, hard commissions should be for the exclusive benefit of the fund.
-This means that any hard commissions should either be paid directly to the fund or indirectly (e.g. through a reimbursement). - If hard commissions do not accrue for the exclusive benefit of the fund, they should at least be adequately disclosed to investors.
-Disclosure requirements should enable investors to assess the scope of the hard commissions generated by transactions on the fund they have invested in and to understand their contribution to the revenues of the management company. - If hard commissions are used to meet costs that should normally be met out by fees and expenses taken into account into the TER calculation, they should be incorporated in the calculation of the TER. - 38.
-Soft commissions should benefit solely to the holders of the fund which is at the origin of these soft commissions.21 - Alternatively, soft commissions that do not benefit solely to the holders of the fund should either: - be limited to research products and services, or - be disclosed in such a way that investors are able to assess the scope of these soft commissions and how they will benefit to others. - To limit the risks where management companies take advantage of soft commissions, regulators can set limits on the nature of soft commissions that are allowed.
-For example, they can limit soft commissions to research related services.
+This means that any hard commissions should either be paid directly to the fund or indirectly (e.g., through a reimbursement). - If hard commissions do not accrue for the exclusive benefit of the fund, they should at least be adequately disclosed to investors.
+Disclosure requirements should enable investors to assess the scope of the hard commissions generated by transactions on the fund they have invested in and to understand their contribution to the revenues of the Fund operator. - If hard commissions are used to meet costs that should normally be met out by fees and expenses taken into account into the TER calculation, they should be incorporated in the calculation of the TER. - 38.
+Soft commissions should benefit solely to the holders of the fund which is at the origin of these soft commissions. - Alternatively, soft commissions that do not benefit solely to the holders of the fund should either: - be limited to research products and services, and/or - be disclosed in such a way that investors are able to assess the scope of these soft commissions and how they will benefit to others. - To limit the risks where fund operators take advantage of soft commissions, regulators can set limits on the nature of soft commissions that are allowed.
+For example, they can limit soft commissions to research-related services.
 They may also issue a list of authorized and/or forbidden soft commissions.
-They may also set the principle that "softable" products and services should only be the ones that provide lawful and appropriate decision-making responsibilities (i.e. the ones that bring a direct benefit or advantage to the management of the fund).
-Regulators can also rely
+They may also set the principle that

-21 Regulatory works are currently undertaken by various jurisdictions that could be taken into account in the short run to update the definition of best practices in this particular field.
+&lt;sup>21 Regulatory works are currently undertaken by various jurisdictions that could be taken into account in the short run to update the definition of best practices in this particular field.